 At the end he goes home and tells his mother about his adventures outside, but the key thing is that he’s had them unaccompanied, all by himself.
 And he’s pretty young, because he’s not able to join the big boys in a snowball fight.
 Maybe the whole thing’s supposed to be a fantasy.
 Maybe when it was written young boys didn’t go outside alone for snowy adventures, but I don’t think so.

 In the 1972 book Alexander and the Terrible, Horrible, No Good, Very Bad Day clearly things are different.
-There are obvious technology differences, like going to school in a car with no booster seats (and from the looks the mom's not wearing a seat belt and there's a child in the front seat, no air bags!!), but also Alexander and his brothers are left all alone, out on the street.
+There are obvious technology differences, like going to school in a car with no booster seats (and the mom’s not wearing a seat belt and there’s a child in the front seat, no air bags!!), but also Alexander and his brothers are left all alone, out on the street.

 By the looks of the picture, they’re even in in the street.
 I don’t need to tell you the plot point is not that their mom is irresponsible and the children should be taken away.
 At school, Alexander’s friends have sweets and candy (“a Hershey bar with almonds”!!
 NUTS!!) for dessert.
 Do you see what kids climb on during recess?